Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 }
 ```

-Since the `RewardsManager` has no constructor arguments, we can see that the project immediately compiles:
+Since the `RewardsManager` has no constructor arguments, we can see that the project immediately compiles without needing to modify our `setup` function:

 ```bash
 forge build